-Mr. YJ Kim, Mr. J. Kim and Mr. T. Kim were expatriates during 2017, 2016 and 2015, and received expatriate benefits commensurate with market practice in Korea.
-These benefits, which were determined on an individual basis, included housing allowances, relocation and repatriation allowances, insurance premiums, reimbursement for the use of a car, home leave flights, living expenses, children's tuition allowances, tax equalization payments and tax advisory services, each as the Committee deemed appropriate and in accordance with internal policies approved by our Board in effect from time to time.
-In addition, Mr. TJ Lee is entitled to customary employee benefits as well as a monthly housing allowance of 3,600,000 Korean won.
-In 2017, Mr. YJ Kim also received certain one-time or special allowance payments relating to the relocation of his family to the United States, as further detailed in the Summary Compensation Table below.
-As discussed in the Executive Summary, the Committee made certain clarifying changes to Mr. YJ Kim's applicable expatriate benefits to reflect his current entitlements and avoid any potential duplication of benefits resulting therefrom, including providing that his expatriate benefits will not include an allowance for his children's tuition or certain other family living expenses.
+Mr. YJ Kim, Mr. J. Kim and Mr. T. Kim were expatriates during 2018, 2017 and 2016, and received expatriate benefits commensurate with market practice in Korea.
+The Committee determined the appropriate benefits for each expatriate in accordance with internal policies approved by our Board from time to time, which included housing allowances, relocation and repatriation allowances, insurance premiums, reimbursement for the use of a car, home leave flights, living expenses, children's tuition allowances, tax equalization payments and tax advisory services.
+As discussed in the Executive Summary, in 2018 the Committee made certain clarifying changes to Mr. YJ Kim's and Mr. T. Kim's applicable expatriate benefits to reflect their current entitlements.